Connected Learning Course Funds

 Honararia for 1 alum mentor.

-Cover the costs for all of my students to gain access to designated films from Cascadia International Women's Film Festival and a stipend for a filmmaker guest speaker.
+Cover the costs for all students to gain access to designated films from Cascadia International Women’s Film Festival and a stipend for a filmmaker guest speaker.

 Student stipends for winning team to continue working with the stakeholders and encourage implementation.